 A new benchmark reached: Women hold 22% of professorships, thus meeting the goal set in 1999 that at least 20% of professors be female.

-With 41%, the Faculty of Education, Psychology and Human Movement holds the highest percentage of female professors at Universität Hamburg.
+With 41%, the Faculty of Education, Psychology and Human Movement Science holds the highest percentage of female professors at Universität Hamburg.

 Universität Hamburg signed the Charta der Vielfalt (diversity charter), which explains how you can create a work environment free of prejudice.

 At 15%, the number of women holding professorships has doubled in the past ten years.

 Women’s Advancement Fund founded.
 Funds amounting to €20,000 are made available to promote projects in the areas of studying, teaching, research, and administration that aim to dismantle gender discrimination.

 Based on the proportion of professorships held by females, Universität Hamburg is placed in the upper range of the middle group in rankings conducted by the Centre of Excellence Women and Science (CEWS).